-A high-volume air compressor is conveniently located in the starboard bow storage compartment to inflate your favorite water toys.
-Plug into the accessory receptacle on the dash or in the air compressor area.
+A high-volume air compressor is conveniently located in the starboard aft walk-thru storage compartment to inflate your favorite water toys.
+Plug the air compressor into the accessory receptacle in the glove box, under the starboard side dash or in the accessory receptacle in the cabin console.